rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/asynchronous-programming.png" %}

 “What does a mouse drag event have in common with an array of numbers?
 The answer to this question may surprise you: they are both collections.
 This insight holds the key to dramatically simplifying asynchronous programming in JavaScript.
 In this talk you will learn how you can use the familiar JavaScript Array methods to create surprisingly expressive asynchronous programs.” <br />
 _By Jafar Husain.
 Delivered at @Scale 2014.
 Published on September 22, 2014.
-5,560 views_
+5,560&nbsp;views_

 ### [Immutability: Putting The Dream Machine To Work](https://www.youtube.com/watch?v=SiFwRtCnxv4 "link to talk on YouTube") — [David Nolen](https://twitter.com/swannodette "link to David Nolen on Twitter")